celo-org/docs/docs/community/release-process/smart-contracts.md

 ### Deploy the release candidate

 Use the following script to build and deploy a candidate release.
-This takes as input the corresponding backwards compatibility report and canonical library address mapping to deploy **changed** contracts to the specified network.
+This takes as input the corresponding backward compatibility report and canonical library address mapping to deploy **changed** contracts to the specified network.
 (Use `-d` to dry-run the deploy).
 STORAGE updates are adopted by deploying a new proxy/implementation pair.
 This script outputs a JSON contract upgrade governance proposal.

 ```bash